Raspberry Sweet Buns

 Happy Friday!
 How was your week?
 I bet you could use a good cup of coffee and my sweet raspberry sticky buns recipe right now.

 …that’s what I thought because life is challenging.

 It’s the little things, like a 75-degree day, a smile from a stranger, or a special breakfast treat, that lifts our spirits on a hard day.

-In fact, I’m pretty sure it was sticky buns that helped me get through puberty and college.
+In fact, I’m pretty sure it was sweet buns that helped me get through puberty and college.

 And last week.

-These Raspberry Sticky Buns are so gooey, with sweet raspberries oozing out, they could bring a smile to anyone’s face.
+These Raspberry Sweet Buns are so gooey, with sweet raspberries oozing out, they could bring a smile to anyone’s face.

 The bottoms are saturated with blushing juices, so you could flip them over and serve them up-side-down, like traditional sticky buns.
 Yet I like to serve them right-side-up with a creamy lemon glaze to give them an extra boost of flavor.